-As students share ways to live out the commands, list their ideas on your board on the left side of your whiteboard, keeping the right side open.
+As students share ways to live out these commands, list their ideas on your board on the left side of your whiteboard, keeping the right side open.
 Below are possible responses.
 Encourage students to come up with practical ways to accomplish this.
 The examples below might help guide you in this.

-Group Decrees to Live By
+Youth Group Decrees to Live By

--Love one another (avoid petty arguments and putting people down) -Pray (set a designated time weekly to join together in prayer) -Know God's Word (encourage one another to grow in the knowledge of God through personal and group Bible Study) -Love my neighbors (reach out to the homeless in your community)
+- -Love one another (avoid petty arguments and putting people down) - -Pray (set a designated time weekly to join together in prayer) - -Know God's Word (encourage one another to grow in the knowledge of God through personal and group Bible Study) - -Love my neighbors (help a new student who is lonely)